Intern Analyst - IT-Online

 Who They’re Looking For:

-The organization extends a warm welcome to graduates specializing in business analysis, data development, and analytics.
-Successful candidates will undergo comprehensive training and gain exposure to cutting-edge platforms and exclusive datasets sourced from informal market research projects, offering diverse use cases across 20+ African countries.
+The organization extends a warm welcome to graduates specializing in business analysis, data development, and analytics with MCSD and MCSE certifications.
+Successful candidates will undergo comprehensive training and gain exposure to cutting-edge platforms and exclusive datasets sourced from informal market research projects, offering diverse use cases across 20+ African countries

 Why Join: